5 tips to ease worries about location and space utilization monitoring

 You might not feel it is in your company’s strategic interest to share too many details you learned through your workspace utilization survey, but it is important to communicate what you can with them.
 Give employees the big picture of the workspaces you have learned they need and how you intend to design and deploy those spaces.

 Make the workspace work better for them.

-Ultimately, the payoff of workspace utilisation monitoring for both employees and employers is a more finely designed, highly functional office.
-When employees begin to see changes that help them perform tasks more easily and work more productively, they will welcome any future (or continuous) utilisation surveys your company performs.
+Ultimately, the payoff of workspace utilization monitoring for both employees and employers is a more finely designed, highly functional office.
+When employees begin to see changes that help them perform tasks more easily and work more productively, they will welcome any future (or continuous) utilization surveys your company performs.

-Foster a partnership with employees on workspace utilisation
+Foster a partnership with employees on workspace utilization

-There is no reason for employees to be apprehensive about workspace monitoring and utilisation surveys.
+There is no reason for employees to be apprehensive about workspace monitoring and utilization surveys.
 By communicating clearly and sharing the corporate vision for a better office design, you can partner with employees to increase productivity.
-Easily collect the occupancy and utilisation data that you need to gather actionable insights with Asure’s space utilisation solutions and consulting.
-Our office utilisation experts can help you design a survey and place sensors, and then analyse the resulting data to gather meaningful insights.
+Easily collect the occupancy and utilization data that you need to gather actionable insights with Asure’s space utilization solutions and consulting.
+Our office utilization experts can help you design a survey and place sensors, and then analyze the resulting data to gather meaningful insights.